How to Grow the Best Watermelon From Seed

 Although determining the optimal maturity of a watermelon can be difficult, the plant provides clues.
 First, inspect the curly tendril near where the watermelon attaches at the stem.
 It should be dead or brown.
 Second, turn the melon on its side and inspect its belly.
 The underside of the watermelon should be creamy white for seeded varieties and golden yellow for seedless varieties.
 Third, thump.
 A ripe melon should deliver a deep, low-pitched sound.
 This has always been a popular way to detect ripeness, but I have found it takes years of experience to determine the correct sound.

-Finally, take notice of the color of its skin.
+Finally, take notice of the color of the skin.
 Watermelons have a shiny, bright green color on the outside as they grow; when a watermelon matures, this coloring will dull.
 This method of determining ripeness also takes practice.
 It amazes me to watch my father-in-law harvest watermelons: He can stand at a distance and be able to tell if a watermelon is ripe.
-He teases me because, although I have had quite a bit of experience harvesting, I still check for the brown tendril and the color of the belly to be sure it’s ready.
+He teases me, because although I have had quite a bit of experience harvesting, I still check for the brown tendril and the color of the belly to be sure it’s ready.

-Tracy Wootten is an extension agent at the University of Delaware Carvel Research & Education Center in Georgetown, Delaware.
+Tracy Wootten is an extension agent at the University of Delaware Carvel Research and Education Center in Georgetown, Delaware.